Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 By Lemma 1.3 in \cite{batanin-berger}, the class of $h$-cofibrations is closed under cobase change and retracts.
 By Lemma 1.6, the class of trivial $h$-cofibrations is closed under cobase change (because $L_\C(\M)$ is left proper).
 Weak equivalences are always closed under retract.
 Finally, by Proposition \ref{prop:helper-monoid-axiom} the class of trivial $h$-cofibrations is closed under transfinite composition by our compactness hypothesis on $\M$ (equivalently, on $L_\C(\M)$).
 So for a general $f$ in the trivial cofibrations of $L_\C(\M)$, realize $f$ as a retract of $g \in J_\C$-cell, so that $g\otimes Z$ is a transfinite composite of pushouts of maps of the form $j\otimes Z$ for $j\in J_\C$.
 We have just proven that all $j\otimes Z$ are trivial $h$-cofibrations and closure properties imply $g\otimes Z$ and hence $f\otimes Z$ are trivial $h$-cofibrations as well.

 \end{proof}

-\begin{theorem} Suppose $\M$ is a tractable, left proper, $h$-monoidal model category such that the (co)domains of $I$ are finite relative to the $h$-cofibrations and cofibrant objects are flat.
+\begin{theorem} Suppose $\M$ is a cofibrantly generated, left proper, $h$-monoidal model category such that the (co)domains of $I$ are cofibrant and are finite relative to the $h$-cofibrations and cofibrant objects are flat.
 Then for any monoidal Bousfield localization $L_\C$, the model category $L_\C(\M)$ satisfies the monoid axiom. \end{theorem}

 \begin{proof} Apply Proposition \ref{prop:helper-monoid-axiom} to the category $L_\C(\M)$.
-By the proposition just proven, $L_\C(\M)$ is $h$-monoidal.
+By Proposition \ref{prop:implies-h-monoidal}, $L_\C(\M)$ is $h$-monoidal.
 It is left proper because $\M$ is left proper.

-The argument of Proposition \ref{prop:helper-monoid-axiom} is to be applied to $\lambda$-sequences of maps which are pushouts of maps in $\{f\otimes Z\;|\; f$ is a trivial cofibration in $L_\C(\M)\}$.
+To verify the monoid axiom, consider a $\lambda$-sequence of maps that are pushouts of maps in $\{f\otimes Z\;|\; f$ is a trivial cofibration in $L_\C(\M)\}$.
 Such maps are $h$-cofibrations in $\M$ because $\M$ is $h$-monoidal, $f$ is a cofibration in $\M$, and $h$-cofibrations are closed under pushout.
 Thus, the hypothesis that the (co)domains of $I$ are finite relative to the $h$-cofibrations in $\M$ is sufficient to construct the lift in Proposition \ref{prop:helper-monoid-axiom} and to prove the transfinite composition part of the proof of the monoid axiom. \end{proof}